 How to make healthy fruit pizza

 - Mix all the ingredients for the crust in a mixing bowl until all the ingredients are well combined.

-- Transfer to a nonstick cake pan and press into an even layer
+- Transfer to a tart pan or a springform pan and press into an even layer

 - Bake at 350 for 20 minutes